jdmar3-comp426/a04-simmiagarwal/README.md

 What is happening here?

 We are selecting ALL ("*" means ALL) records from a table called “userinfo”.
-This should return every record held in the table createed by `database.js`.
+This should return every record held in the table created by `database.js`.

 Where do we put this, though?